Sechelt — A Frolickhein Adventure Around the Shíshálh Peninsula

 It’s not so much about being underprepared as it is about learning to trust that you’ll adapt as you go.
 And when you’re fortunate enough to have kayaks doing the heavy lifting, it’s easy to let “Justin Case” /‘just·in_case/ sneak a few more items into the gear pile.

 So, what exactly does one need for a multi-day kayak trip, aside from a healthy dose of “frolickhein” adventure spirit?
 That’s a fantastic question — one that countless experienced paddlers have answered before.
 Rather than reinventing the wheel, I’ll keep it simple and focus on what we actually used during our trip.
-For those interested in more comprehensive packing tips and checklists, I’ve included some resource links below:
+For those interested in more comprehensive packing tips and checklists, here are two resources from MEC that could help:

 Our Trusty Kayaks: The Atlantis Titans